buildwithgrove/docs/docs/guides/getting-started/get-an-endpoint.md

 The endpoint will look something like this: `https://<NETWORK>.rpc.grove.city/v1/<PORTAL_ID>`

-- `<network>` is the blockchain network you selected when creating your application.
+- `<NETWORK>` is the blockchain network you selected when creating your application.
-- `<portal-id>` is the unique identifier for your application, also referred to as the "Portal ID" on the UI.
+- `<PORTAL_ID>` is the unique identifier for your application, also referred to as the "Portal ID" on the UI.

 You can copy the endpoint URL by clicking on the "Copy" button next to it.